 Computer Labs – There are at least two labs in every school that can accommodate full classes.

 Information Centers – Each library contains a minimum of 28 workstations and is fully automated with many electronic resources, including a Virtual Reference Collection (available to students 24/7) as well as a collection of eBook titles.
 Students can access the Destiny system from home to look up book titles and reserve books online.

-Mobile Device Carts – In addition to traditional computer labs, the District also provides teachers and students with sets of mobile, wireless device carts that are available in every secondary department and in each of the elementary schools.
+Mobile Device Carts – In addition to traditional computer labs, the District also provides teachers and students with sets of mobile, wireless device carts that are available in each of the elementary schools.
 Carts can travel from class to class when needed.
 This resource provides teachers and students with one-on-one access to technology for streaming video, research, writing, publishing, etc.

 At the Junior High Schools: